-South Korea's Moon: North Korea still committed to full denuclearization
+Trump: Date and location for Kim summit 'hasn't changed'

-Seoul, South Korea (CNN)US President Donald Trump seemed to revive hopes for summit with North Korean leader Kim Jong Un next month, as South Korean President Moon Jae-in said Kim was still committed to denuclearization.
+Seoul, South Korea (CNN)US President Donald Trump seemed to revive hopes for a summit with North Korean leader Kim Jong Un next month, telling reporters at the Oval Office late Saturday, "we're looking at June 12th in Singapore.
+That hasn't changed."

-"We're looking at June 12th in Singapore.
-That hasn't changed," Trump said in the Oval Office while welcoming freed American Joshua Holt to the White House hours after his release from Venezuela.
+His remarks came as South Korean President Moon Jae-in delivered his first public comments since a surprise meeting with the North Korean leader on Saturday, saying Kim was still committed to denuclearization.

-Speaking at the same time in Seoul after a surprise meeting between the two Korean leaders Saturday, Moon said the June 12th US-North Korea summit will go "very smoothly."
+"What is unclear to Chairman Kim Jong Un is not the will for denuclearization, but the concern that if (North Korea) denuclearizes, whether the US can end hostile relations and guarantee the security of the (Kim) regime," Moon said.

 Trump said there was a "lot of goodwill" for the meeting.
 "A lot of people are working on it.
 It's moving along very nicely."